Rohan-Zachh/pwn.college_rohan/Document Digestion.md

 rozakk@DESKTOP-JPQGP4K:~$ ssh -i key hacker@dojo.pwn.college
 Connected!
 ```
 2. The shell is now connected to the dojo.
-I pass the command  `/challenge/challenge --giveflag`, bcz as per question its given that, you need to pass /challenge/challenge with a proper argument to get the flag.
+I pass the command  `/challenge/challenge --giveflag`, bcz as per question its given that, you need to pass /challenge/challenge with a proper argument, which gave me the flag.
 ```bash
 hacker@man~learning-from-documentation:~$ /challenge/challenge --giveflag
 Correct argument!
 Here is your flag: